 - Go to the camera on the phone.

-- Hold the camera over the QR code as you were going to take a picture of it.
+- Hold the camera over the QR code as if taking a picture of it.

-- A menu will come across the screen.
+- A menu appears on the screen.
 Click on the menu to display the message in the QR code.

 - If using an Android or other device:

-- Download a free QR code reader app from your device’s app store.
+- Download a free QR code reader app from the device’s app store.

-- Hold the device over the QR code as you were going to take a picture of it.
+- Hold the device over the QR code as if taking a picture of it.

-- A menu will come across the screen.
+- A menu appears on the screen.
 Click on the menu to display the message in the QR code.

-- Print out the Scavenger Hunt Wall Documents individually and place each page in a different location around the classroom.
-Make sure that all pages are at least at eye level for the students.
+- Print the Scavenger Hunt Wall Documents and place each page in a different location around the classroom.
+Position the pages at student eye level.

-- Print out the Scavenger Hunt Question Slips; cut out into individual strips.
+- Print the Scavenger Hunt Question Slips; cut them into individual strips.

-- Print out copies of the Game Rubric, one per group.
+- Make copies of the Game Rubric, one per group.

-- If students use the Nanotechnology Scavenger Hunt Student Sheet to keep track of their answers, print one page per student.
-Even though students are working in pairs, encourage each student to keep track of their progress throughout the activity.
+- If you want students to use the Nanotechnology Scavenger Hunt Student Sheet to keep track of their answers, print one page per student.
+Even though working in pairs, encourage each student to keep track of his/her progress throughout the activity.